idooo/colours/README.md

 Colours
 ===========

-Colours is a JQuery based plugin to provide an intuitive user interface for color picker for, designed to behave like regular Bootstrap selects
+Colours is a JQuery based plugin to provide an intuitive user interface for color picker, designed to behave like regular Bootstrap dropdowns

 ## Demo